Conjugal violence is a universal problem that can affect anyone regardless of their gender, economic status, ethnicity or religious affiliation.

 - What does the judge do?

-! : Bear in mind that the judge will not evaluate a conduct according to moral standards but will rather appreciate its conformity to the law.
-Nobody at the court, even the judge, is there to determine that an attitude was wrong or right, but only whether it was illegal or legal.
+- The judge is the person who will take and impose the final decision.
+Before rendering the judgment, the judge will hear both parties, consider all the facts, and apply the law.
+Bear in mind that the judge will not evaluate conduct according to moral standards but will rather appreciate its conformity to the law.
+Nobody at the court, even the judge, is there to determine whether an attitude was wrong or right, but only whether it was illegal or legal.

-- What do the crown prosecutors do?
+- What do the crown prosecutor do?

-- What do the defense lawyers do?
+- What do the defense lawyer do?

-- What do the witnesses do?
+- What do the witness do?

 - What does the security officer of the court do?